Paperspace/gradient-cli/README.md

    Wait for an email confirmation indicating your account has been approved before proceeding.

-3. Use pip or pipenv to install the paperspace-python package:
+3. Use pip, pipenv, or conda to install the paperspace-python package, e.g.:

     `pip install paperspace`